Texas Senate passes bill with new voting restrictions after a Democrat filibustered for 15 hours to try to stop the measure

 All three versions — one introduced in the legislature’s regular session, a second crafted in the initial special session and now a third in the current session — would prohibit drive-through voting and 24-hour voting.
 Both methods were used last year in Democratic Harris County, which includes Houston and is the nation’s third-largest county.

-The latest version of the bill would require that poll watchers, who are appointed by a political party or a candidate, receive a training manual published by the secretary of state, to satisfy critics who argued that such neutral instruction was necessary.
+The latest version of the bill empowers partisan pollwatchers but also requires them to receive a training manual published by the secretary of state, a change aimed at satisfying critics who argued that such neutral instruction was necessary.

 Another wrinkle that has been ironed out required people casting early ballots to use the same identification number on an application for an early-voting ballot and on the ballot itself.
 In the new bill, the numbers must simply be connected to the same individual.

+Other elements would tighten rules around mail voting, bar local jurisdictions from taking their own steps to expand voting access, and establish new rules and penalties for people who help voters with disabilities or those who don’t speak English cast their ballots.

-Republicans have repeatedly said the bill is meant to make it “easier to vote and harder to cheat.”
+Republicans have repeatedly said the bill is meant to make it easier to vote and harder to cheat.
+In a statement, Lt.
+Gov. Dan Patrick (R) highlighted language that adds an extra hour of early voting and seeks to protect election machines from tampering over the Internet.

+“SB 1 is about ensuring that every Texan trusts the outcome of every election in Texas,” Patrick said in a statement after the bill’s passage.
+“It increases transparency and ensures the voting rules are the same in every county across the state.
+It will require that signatures on mail-in ballots are verified so we know that ballots cast by mail belong to the people they say they belong to.”

-Democrats argue that the policy changes are unnecessary, because there is little evidence of voter fraud in Texas, and that the bill would erect barriers for voters, particularly people of color, who they say particularly utilized Harris County’s alternative voting options in November.
+Democrats argue that the bill’s more divisive policy changes are unnecessary, since there is little evidence of voter fraud in Texas, and that the bill would erect barriers for voters, specifically people of color, who they say particularly utilized Harris County’s alternative voting options in November.

+Alvarado was ready to filibuster the elections bill back in the regular session, but the Senate rules were suspended to bring the bill up to the floor before she was ready to go.
+This time, she made the decision a couple of days ago, Alvarado said, and sought advice from former Texas senator Wendy Davis (D), who temporarily defeated an abortion bill with a 13-hour filibuster in 2013.

+“It was little things, like, ‘Did you have any issues with your catheter?’ ” Alvarado said.
+“It was really nice to have her advice, her encouragement and her guidance.”

 Viebeck reported from Washington.